- 1937, 1942, 1944 - 1987 (Creation)

 Records in this fonds document significant events and studies, administrative and organizational changes, governing bodies and committees, membership and obligations of countries, financial transactions, and the Bank's administrative and operating policies and processes including lending, projects, and development policy.
 The fonds comprises the general (non-regional) files on all topics not specific to a region or country as well as the membership, bond, and finance files relating to IBRD, IDA and IFC.

 The general filing practice for correspondence between two offices within the Bank whose records were filed in Central Files was to save the copy of the document retained by the creating unit (often a yellow carbon copy) and to destroy the copy sent to the receiving unit, unless the receiving unit had annotated the document, in which case both copies were saved.

 Appraisal, destruction and scheduling

 While the General Files did not have separate body of archival files in which those records deemed to be historically significant were maintained, the General Files Section did carry out a comprehensive program of weeding and destruction of the centralized files starting in the early 1960s.
 With the implementation of the first records retention schedules by 1970, routine files were destroyed in accordance with these schedules.

 Accruals are not expected.

 System of arrangement

 Some parts of Central Files have been arranged according to function in other fonds.
 Those "series" of records that relate to a specific function or unit were arranged in those functional department fonds rather than maintained in Central Files when there was a clear distinction.
 These include records arranged into: Office of the Chief Economist; Financial Policy, Planning and Budgeting; External Relations; World Bank Institute (formerly Economic Development Institute); and Consultative Group on International Agricultural Research fonds.
-See the related units of description field below for more information.
+See the related units of description field at each series level for more information.

 Conditions of access and use area